 In today’s world, online reputation management is essential.
-The Internet, and more specifically what people say about you online, is perhaps the single biggest influence on the success of you, your business and brand.
+The Internet, and more specifically what people say about you online, is perhaps the single biggest influence on your success and that of your business and brand.
 This is true for businesses and brands of all sizes and sectors around the world.

 Let’s face it – if you search for something and all the online chatter about it is positive you’re going to want to get in on the act.
 If it’s a sea of negative chatter, you’ll go elsewhere for what you’re looking for.

-Online reputation management works to counter, weaken or eliminate negative material online and generate and promote the positive, so that when people search for you online they see you in the best possible light.
+Online reputation management works to counter, weaken or eliminate negative material online and generate and promote the positive.
+This matters so that when people search for you online they see you in the best possible light.

 Why does it matter?

 When people search for you or your business online, you want people to get a positive first impression at a glance on page 1.
-If the results are positive – website, profiles, positive press articles, good star ratings and reviews, etc – they’ll want to do business with you – or at least take a step towards it.
+If the results are positive – website, profiles, positive press articles, good star ratings, and reviews, etc – they’ll want to do business with you.
+Or at least move closer towards it.
 If you have bad press, negative reviews or even nothing of note at all they’re less likely to believe that you’re right for them and look elsewhere.

 So, what’s the real influence and impact of different search results online?